mtlynch/mtlynch.io/content/retrospectives/2021/12/index.md

 This new sales spike has brought back some growing pains.
 We have contingency plans, and they've served us well this year, but we didn't have a plan for sustained growth like this.

+First, we noticed that we were using [power connectors](https://tinypilotkvm.com/product/tinypilot-power-connector) at a fast enough rate that we'd run out before our next delivery of PCBs, which would prevent us from selling Voyagers.
+I listed them out of stock for individual sale and that slowed down the pace *just* enough to last us until the new order arrived.
+If you're wondering how we were selling them even though I just said we reduced to a single product, there are still links to our old products through my [DIY TinyPilot guide](/tinypilot/#how-to-build-your-own-tinypilot), but it's not easily discoverable from the homepage.

+Next, we started running low on ribbon cables.
+We typically buy them in bulk and we have so many on hand that it's not even worth tracking them individually.
+But because we're not tracking them, we didn't notice that the order we places in October to replenish our supply was running late and we were down to just 30 cables, enough to make a few days' worth of Voyagers.
+We use a non-standard size, so we get them special ordered, and they take 4-6 weeks to arrive, so I

+The last shortage is the one we still haven't solved: the cases

 We caught a few miracles that have allowed us to sell continuously